Camp Lejeune

 Seeking financial compensation for not just medical bills and lost wages but wrongful death, pain and suffering, and other damages can alleviate the burden and harm victims and their families experience.
 It also holds the government responsible for any failures on its part.

-Our experienced team of Camp Lejeune lawyers can help you navigate the complex legal process of the Camp Lejeune Justice Act.
-There is only a short, two-year window to file a Camp Lejeune claim – the deadline is August 10, 2024.
+Our experienced team of Camp Lejeune lawyers was available to help clients navigate the complex legal process of the Camp Lejeune Justice Act.
+There was only a short, two-year window to file a Camp Lejeune claim – the deadline was August 10, 2024.

 Health Effects of Camp Lejeune Water Contamination